Skip to content

 Aids in digestion

-Lemon juice not only encourages healthy digestion by loosening toxins in your digestive tract, but it also helps to relieve symptoms of indigestion such as heartburn, burping, and bloating.
+Lemon juice encourages healthy digestion by loosening toxins in your digestive tract and helps relieve symptoms of indigestion, such as heartburn, burping, and bloating.

 The acid helps break down food.
 That’s why there’s so much of it in our stomachs.
-The acid in lemons may be especially helpful in supplementing stomach acid levels, which tend to decline as we age.
+The acid in lemons may be beneficial in supplementing stomach acid levels, which tend to decline as we age.

 Healthy dose of vitamin C